Thamasb/battleships-game/README.md

 ## User Stories

-- As a user I want to be able to start the game.
+- As a user, I want to be able to start the game.
-- As a user I want to be able to informed about the game and rules.
+- As a user, I want to be informed about the game rules.
-- As a user I want to be able mark my shots on the table.
+- As a user, I want to be able to mark my shots on the table.
-- As a user I want to be able to know how many ships are on the table.
+- As a user, I want to know how many ships are on the table.
-- As a user I want to be able to know how many shot I have.
+- As a user, I want to know how many shots I have.
-- As a user I want to be able to know how many shots left
+- As a user, I want to know how many shots are left.
-- As a user I want to be able to informed if my shot is hit or missedd a ship.
+- As a user, I want to be informed if my shots  hits or misses a ship.
-- As a user I want to be able to check how many ships shunk.
+- As a user, I want to know how many ships have shunk.
+- As a user, I want to know where the missed ships are located on the board.
-- As a user I want to be able to restart the game.
+- As a user, I want to be able to restart the game.

 ## Flowchart